About

 • 2022-present –KYW expanded, with goal of involving 50 schools and testing 1000 domestic wells overall

 Eighty-five percent of Nebraskans rely on groundwater as their source of drinking water.
-Furthermore, one in five residents gets drinking water from private wells that are seldom tested for contaminants.
+One in five residents gets drinking water from wells that are seldom tested for contaminants.
 So how does one know what comes out of the tap and if it’s healthy?
-For the past three years, the Water Sciences Laboratory’s Know Your Well program offered an answer: train hundreds of Nebraska high schoolers to become groundwater quality sleuths.
+The Know Your Well program offers an answer: Train hundreds of Nebraska high schoolers to become groundwater quality sleuths and scientists.
+All Water Sciences Laboratory results are shared with well owners along with a comparison to safe drinking water guidelines and information about well water treatment.

 A side-effect of the program is the cultivation of important life skills.
 Faith Santana, a McCool Junction, Nebraska native, participated in the program as a high school senior.
 She’s now a sophomore political science major at UNL.
 “It really played an important role in my high school career,” Santana said.
 “It helped me develop critical thinking skills and the idea that we have to be lifelong learners.”